-b.
-If the 2.0 GPA requirement is not met twice, no award is made for six months.

-- c.
-A third chance may be approved at the discretion of the Financial Aid Director after the six-month suspension period.
+a.
+If the 2.0 GPA or course load requirement is not met once, a warning notice is mailed to the student.
+Transfer students entering the District on probations are considered to be in this category. b.
+If the 2.0 GPA or course load requirement is not made twice, no award is made for six months. c.
+A third chance may be approved at the discretion of the Financial Aid Director after the six month suspension period.
 The student must sign acknowledgement of conditional approval before the award is made.
-If the 2.0 GPA requirement is not met three times, no award is made for two years. - d.
+If the 2.0 GPA or course load requirement is not met three times, no award is made for two years.

+d.
 A fourth chance may be approved at the discretion of the Financial Aid Director after the two-year suspension period.
 If approved, the student must sign a warning notice before the award is made.

 Students may appeal the Financial Aid Director's decisions to the Vice President of Student Service.
 The appeal must be in writing.
 The Financial Aid Office reserves the right to review and cancel awards at any time because of (1) failure to maintain an acceptable academic record.
 (2) failure to meet the minimum course load requirements.
 (3) changes in the financial status of the student or the student's family, or (4) failure by the student to meet any regulations governing the program from which the student is receiving aid.
-It is understood that the student is aware of the conditions under meet all requirements.
-SHORT-TERM LOANS which aid is offered and agrees to
+It is understood that the student is aware of the conditions under which aid is offered and agrees to meet all requirements.